-To assess the ability of CyanConnode Holdings plc ("Group") to continue as a going concern, the directors have prepared a business plan and cash flow forecast for the period to 31 March 2024 which, together, represent the directors' best estimate of the future development of the Group.
-The forecast contains certain assumptions, the most significant of which are the level and timing of sales and the timing of customer payments.
-These detailed cashflow scenarios include Letters of Credit which have been secured from customers against contracts recently won.
+To assess the ability of CyanConnode Holdings plc ("Group") to continue as a going concern, the directors have prepared a business plan and cash flow forecast for the period to 31 March 2025 which, together, represent the directors' best estimate of the future development of the Group.
+The forecast contains certain assumptions, the most significant of which are the level and timing of sales, the timing of customer payments and the level of working capital requirements.
+The detailed cashflow scenarios include Letters of Credit which have been secured from customers against contracts recently won.